AWS Networking Best Practices: VPC, Transit Gateway, and Beyond

 Next Steps

 You now have the knowledge to build production-ready networks on AWS!
+For deploying specific AWS services, check out our companion guide:

 Additional AWS Resources